CatalaLang/catala-book/src/1-2-first.md

 execution with the equivalent of a `Hello, world!` program.

 Catala programs are just text files that can be handled by any text editor/IDE.
-Hence, to kickstart your Catala development, we recommend you open your favorite text editor.
+Hence, to kickstart your Catala development, the Catala teams recommends you open your favorite text editor.

 ~~~admonish info title="Text editor/IDE support"
 The Catala maintenance team currently only provides full support for the